 Mutual funds attributed the increased interest in SIPs to investor education and robust performance of equity schemes

-Systematic investment plans, popularly known as SIPs, continued to remain the favourite investment option among retail investors for investing in mutual funds last month.
+Systematic investment plans, popularly known as SIPs, remained the most preferred investment option among retail investors looking to enter mutual fund schemes last month.

-According to the data on Association of Mutual Funds in India, industry garnered Rs 4,584 crore through SIPs in May.
-In comparison, during April fund houses collected Rs 4,270 crore in April.
+According to data provided by Association of Mutual Funds in India, the industry garnered Rs 7,554 crore through SIPs in June, slightly higher than the Rs 7,304 crore they collected in May.

-Mutual funds attributed the increased interest in SIPs to investor education and robust performance of equity schemes.
+Mutual funds attributed the increased interest in SIPs to investor education and a volatile equity market, which is prompting investors to take the SIP route.

-Fund industry applauded the increase in average ticket size of SIPs.
-AMFI data shows that the MF industry had added about 6.26 lakh SIP accounts each month on an average during the FY17, with an average SIP size of about Rs 3,200 per SIP account.
+Fund houses have applauded the increase in average ticket size of SIPs.
+AMFI data shows that the MF industry added 9.83 lakh SIP accounts on an average during the first quarter of FY 2018-19, with an average size of around Rs 3,300 per SIP account, compared with Rs 3,250 last year.

-Indian mutual funds have currently about 1.40 crore SIP accounts through which investors regularly invest in fund schemes.
+Currently, domestic mutual funds have about 2.29 crore active SIP accounts, through which investors regularly invest in Indian mutual fund schemes.